UX / UI Design

 37% of users visit on mobile — the redesign is fully responsive from the ground up.

-Underpinning the front-end changes, centralised CSS and JS provides a single maintainable source of styling aligned with the new brand system, laying the foundation for scalable rollout across Site Builder ahead of the 2027 launch.
+Underpinning the front-end changes, centralised CSS and JS provides a single maintainable source of styling aligned with the new brand system, laying the foundation for scalable rollout across the site platform ahead of the 2027 launch.

 Kyle Palmer — UX/UI Design